dotnet/docs/docs/core/whats-new/dotnet-8.md

 Many improvements have been made to <xref:System.Text.Json?displayProperty=fullName> serialization and deserialization functionality including:

 - The serializer has built-in support for the following additional types.
-Previously, code that attempted to serialize these types threw an <xref:System.InvalidOperationException> at run time.

   - <xref:System.Half>, <xref:System.Int128>, and <xref:System.UInt128> numeric types.